yonisimian/cpp-proposals/Extended Structured Binding.md

 **Parsing Analysis:**

-You are correct that parsing is a critical consideration.
 The C++ parser, being a greedy, top-down parser, needs to resolve ambiguities early.
 A statement beginning with `[` is ambiguous with a lambda capture list.
 However, a statement beginning with `let` is not.
 The moment the parser sees `let`, it can determine that the following `[` is the start of a structured binding list for assignment, not a lambda.
-This resolves the parsing ambiguity completely.
+This resolves the parsing ambiguity for now.

 **Mixing New and Existing Variables:**